What is an enchilada skillet?

 Ingredients

-- 3 cups leftover turkey or chicken, pulled or cut into small ¼” pieces
+- 3 cups leftover turkey, or chicken, pulled or cut into small ¼-inch pieces

-- 1 cup + 2 Tbsp Trader Joe’s Green Dragon Hot Sauce or other green chili / enchilada sauce
+- 1 cup + 2 Tbsp green enchilada sauce, also called verde sauce

-- ~8 small corn tortillas 6” each, or other small tortillas
+- 8 small corn tortillas, 6-inch each, or other small tortillas

-- 1 cup corn fresh or canned (if canned, drain)
+- 1 cup corn, fresh or canned (if canned, be sure to drain)

 Instructions

-- In a 10-inch skillet, pour 2 Tbsp of TJ’s Green Dragon sauce, then spread to cover bottom of pan.
-Place one layer of tortillas on top, breaking them to fit the base.
+- Prepare the pan.
+In a skillet, pour remaining 2 Tbsp enchilada sauce, then spread to cover the bottom of pan.
+Place one layer of tortillas on top, breaking them to fit the base as needed.

-- Layer half of turkey evenly on top of tortillas, then sprinkle with half of the cheese, half of the corn, and 2 Tbsp cilantro.
+- Assemble the skillet enchilada.
+Layer half of turkey or chicken evenly on top of tortillas, then sprinkle with half of the cheese, half of the corn, and 2 Tbsp fresh cilantro.
 Repeat with remaining tortillas, turkey, cheese, and corn.
-Don’t put cilantro on top layer, it will burn in the oven.
+(Note: don’t put cilantro on top layer, it will burn in the oven.)

-- Bake for 25 minutes, then top with scallions and additional cilantro, if wanted.
-Serve with sour cream and lime wedges.
+- Cook, then serve.
+Bake for 25 minutes, then top with sliced scallions and additional cilantro.
+Serve immediately with sour cream and lime wedges.

 This was the perfect use for our leftover turkey from Thanksgiving.
 We were all tired of the leftovers and this changed it up.
 I loved the addition of corn.
 I made a dairy free version for myself that was just delicious.
 I e will be making this again.
 My son had seconds and even had leftovers at lunch the next day.